This is a collaborative post.

 Finding the right curly hairstylist and ‘the big chop’

-I’ve actually got my first ever curly cut booked in for the end of this week and I am really excited but also pretty nervous about it!
+I’ve actually got my first curly cut booked in for the end of this week and I am really excited but also pretty nervous about it!
 I’ll be doing a bit of a write-up on the experience though so I’ll be sure to update the blog once I’ve gone for the big chop.
 My hair has grown too long now for me to put it off any longer, so I’m going to have a good chat with the stylist and hope for the best.